Surround yourself with these healthy Low-Carb Game Day Recipes and you'll wake up happy even if your team doesn't win!

 8. Healthy Chips

 When it comes to a party, chips or "dippers" can make or break a healthy eating plan.
-Luckily, there are lots of low-carb, plant-based chips and crackers at the grocery these days!
+Luckily, there are lots of low-carb, plant-based chips and keto crackers at the grocery these days!

-But, you don't have to spend all that money on pre-packaged chips.
+But you don't have to spend all that money on pre-packaged chips.
 Even better choices: sliced cucumbers, carrots, pepper slices, or one of these healthy alternatives to chips.
 Two of my favorites are:

 - Zucchini Chips - Make them in the oven or use the microwave for a small batch.
 You can use them to make delicious zucchini nachos which are pictured below.